usegalaxy-eu/ena-cog-uk-wfs/docs/manual.md

 before executing any of the automation scripts.

 *Note*: On usegalaxy.eu we are using our Jenkins server to schedule runs of the scripts for our COG-UK tracking efforts.
-If you are interested in having us schedule your own analysis runs for you, just ask us.
+If you are interested in having us schedule your own analysis runs for you, just ask us under contact@usegalaxy.eu.

 ### Troubleshooting